GenTechGp/gtgseq/README.md

   ....
 ```

 Downloading a file can be done using the web browser; a CLI tool such as wget, curl or axel; or, aws cli.
-Downloading through aws cli is faster and recommeneded, especially for larger files.
+Downloading through aws cli is faster and recommended, especially for larger files.

 Example using wget:
 ```